shocnt/workshop-apjsme/terraform/terraform.rst

 How about Nutanix Calm
 ----------------------

-- Calm should be positioned as **Application Lifecycle Management** tool.
+- Calm should be positioned as automation tool for **Application Lifecycle Management**.
 From application perspective to management all VMs on any infrastructure.
 - Calm could eliminate technical fragmentations for your infrastructure.
 Help IT to leverage or integrate existed tool to a single pane of glass.
-- Allow more operation task to simplify routing jobs.
+- Calm not only focus on deployment, but operation.
+Allow more operation tasks to be defined to make routing jobs more easier.
 - Let end users to consume IT resources more easier with SSP and Marketplace.